Regulation and licensure in engineering: Germany

 The use of the job title engineer (Ingenieur in German) was not regulated until the 8th of July 1965.
 It was estimated that at this point there were 105 000 Engineers with academic degrees, 225 000 engineers with an academy or engineering school degree, and 30 000 self-styled engineers.
 Self-styled engineers could apply for an exception to continue to use the job title or had to cease to use the title within a certain time frame.

 From that point on the typical ways to be allowed to use the job title engineer were to obtain the academic title of a diploma engineer Diplom-Ingenieur (abbreviated Dipl.-Ing.) or doctor engineer (Phd, Dr.-Ing.) from an academic institutions, or to obtain a graduated engineer title (Ingenieur (grad.)) from an engineering school or engineering academy.
 Earlier graduates from engineering schools or academies could continue to use the title or in some cases could change their title to Ingenieur (grad.).
 Mining schools were granting some engineer titles, too.

-In the 1970th German converted its engineering schools and academies into universities of applied sciences and founded new such universities.
+In the 1970s Germany converted its engineering schools and academies into universities of applied sciences and founded new such universities.
 With this change the Ingenieur (grad.) was no longer granted.
 Instead universities of applied sciences awarded the academic title of diploma engineer Diplom-Ingenieur, too.
 Over time, and depending on the actual state of the infighting between universities and universities of applied sciences, universities of applied sciences granted the title with a suffix Diplom-Ingenieur (FH).